rafalkaron/r-jekyll-theme/README.md

 where:
  * `layout` is the site HTML template.
 Always use the `default` value.
  * `title` is the page title that appears in the site navigation and in the web browser tab.
- * `order` is the position of the page in the site navigation.
+ * `order` is the position of the page link in the site navigation.
-1. Add content.
+1. Add Markdown (Kramdown) content.
 For reference, see [content.md](https://raw.githubusercontent.com/rafalkaron/r-jekyll-theme/main/content.md).
 **TIP:** To keep your files organized, add any media files to the `assets` directory.
 1. Save the Markdown file.